MileHacker Logo

 Common Tourist Mistakes and How to Avoid Them

-• Not grasping Chinese numbers: Learn basic numbers or keep a Translation app ready for prices at markets or small shops.
+• Not grasping Chinese numbers: Learn basic numbers or keep a Translation app ready for prices at local markets or small shops.

 Local Customs for Visitors